Interpretable Deep Learning Methods for Multiview Learning: Simulation Experiments

 \subsubsection{Competing Methods and Results}

 We compare the proposed method, iDeepViewLearn, with linear and nonlinear methods for associating data from multiple views.
-For linear methods, we consider the sparse canonical correlation analysis [sparse CCA] proposed in \cite{safo2018sparse}.
-For the nonlinear methods, we compare with deep canonical correlation analysis (Deep CCA) \citep{Andrew:2013} and MOMA \citep{MOMA:2022}.
-We use canonical variates in a support vector machine algorithm to investigate the classification performance of the learned low-dimensional representations.
-We also compare iDeepViewLearn with the support vector machine \citep{ben2008support} on stacked views to explore the advantages of multiview learning.
-We perform a sparse CCA with the \textit{SelpCCA} R package provided by the authors on GitHub.
+For linear methods, we consider the sparse canonical correlation analysis [Sparse CCA] proposed in \cite{safo2018sparse}.
+For the nonlinear methods, we compare with deep canonical correlation analysis (Deep CCA) \citep{Andrew:2013} and MOMA \citep{MOMA:2022}. {We note that MOMA is a joint integration and classification method and as such does not require further training a classification method such as SVM, after training MOMA.
+However, per reviewer comment, we add a comparison where we use the important features chosen by MOMA to train and test an SVM classifier; we call this MOMA + SVM}.
+For Sparse CCA and Deep CCA, we use the estimated canonical variates in SVM for classification performance since these two methods are unsupervised. {We also compare the proposed method that integrates the two views with our method on stacked data, and SVM and random forest~\cite{breiman_random_2001} on stacked data as well, to explore the benefits of multiview learning.
+Of note, by stacking the data, we do not appropriately model the dependency structure among views as one assumes that the views are not correlated, contrary to the assumption for data integration.} We perform Sparse CCA with the \textit{SelpCCA} R package provided by the authors on GitHub.
 We performed Deep CCA and MOMA using PyTorch codes provided by the authors.
 We pair Deep CCA with the teacher-student framework (TS) \citep{TS:2019} to rank variables, and compare the TS feature selection approach with the proposed method.
-We follow the variable ranking approach in MOMA to rank variables.
-We report the classification and variable selection results in \ref{tab:nonLinear} for nonlinear simulations (see Supplementary Material for results on linear settings.
-Tables 6 and 7 of the Supplementary Material give the network structure used for each setting.
-We implemented the proposed method in the training data, selected the top 10\% variables for each view, learned a new model with these selected variables, and obtained test errors with the test data.
-The misclassification rates for the proposed method were lower or competitive compared to association-based methods and also compared to MOMA and SVM on stacked views.
-We observed a decreasing misclassification rate with increasing sample sizes for all the methods; nevertheless, the proposed method produced lower or competitive test errors even when the sample size was smaller than the dimension of the variables.
-In terms of variable selection, the TS framework applied to Deep CCA yielded suboptimal results.
-The results of the linear simulation mimic those of the nonlinear results.
+We follow the variable-ranking approach in MOMA to rank variables.
+We report the classification and variable selection results in \cref{tab:nonLinear} for nonlinear simulations (see results of linear settings and the network structures in Supplementary Materials.)
+We implemented the proposed method in the training data, selected the top $10\%$ variables for each view, learned a new model with these selected variables, and obtained test errors with the test data.
+The misclassification rates for the proposed method were lower or competitive compared to all the competitors.
+We observed a decreasing misclassification rate with increasing sample sizes for all the methods; nevertheless, \textbf{the proposed method produced lower or competitive test errors even when the sample size was smaller than the dimension of the variables.} {In terms of variable selection, the TS framework applied to Deep CCA yielded suboptimal results; MOMA and random forest rank the important features based on their influence on the classification performance, and the two methods usually select unimportant features when the sample size is small; \textbf{iDeepViewLearn and Sparse CCA can always achieve nearly perfect performance for feature selection in the nonlinear simulations.} The performance of iDeepViewLearn on the stacked data was similar, although it had slightly higher classification errors, when compared to iDeepViewLearn that holistically integrates the views; thus we recommended against stacking data and implementing the proposed method, but rather using the method that integrates the two views as we have proposed.} The results of the linear simulations mimic those of the nonlinear simulations.